 Jägerhorn emphasizes that Posti's climate action does not end there.
 Posti’s Zero Carbon 2030 program aims to zero emissions from its own operations by the end of the decade.
 The commitment includes both emission reductions from the company’s own terminal and warehousing operations and the development of low-emission logistics.

-*) The method for calculating life cycle emissions and emission reductions is in line with the EU Renewable Energy Directive (2009/28 / EC).
+*The methodology for calculating life cycle emissions and emissions reduction complies with the European Union’s Renewable Energy Directive II (2018/2001/EU).